 How Much Does a Portable Pizza Oven Cost?

-Now that we analyzed all the details about how much does it cost to build a pizza oven, what about the cost for the portable ones?
+Now that we analyzed all the details about how much it costs to build a pizza oven, what about the cost of portable ones?

 While portable pizza ovens have smaller dimensions, they offer a modern and efficient alternative to the classic ovens in our backyards.

 They are way easier to transport and can be placed either inside or outside, depending on their specifications.

 Even more, these ovens are way more affordable, as their price range starts from $200 and usually doesn’t exceed $1000.